 Most applications will either be an:

-- Application without a hearing
+- Application to the registrar without a hearing

-- Application to a judge
+- Application to a judge with or without hearing

-Applications Without a Hearing
+Applications to the Registrar Without a Hearing

-Some types of applications can be made without a hearing, meaning you can simply file a form at the registry and they will decide whether to grant the request or not.
+Some types of applications can be made to the registrar without a hearing, meaning you can simply file a form at the registry and they will decide whether to grant the request or not.
 These are usually applications where there is no need to give notice or serve the other party.
 This includes applications for “consent” orders, where both parties agree to the order.
 The registry cannot grant any type of application that is not listed in Rule 16(1) or (2).
 If what you want is not listed under this rule, you’ll likely need to make an application to a judge.

 Applications without a hearing include: